-because then before and but The Grade 4 class was rewarded.
-The Grade 4 class improved their marks. because They looked for their tenshor They asked a police warman for help hofere They looked for their teacher.
+ose the conjunction at the cha of each line to join these sentences. because then before but The Grade 4 class was rewarded.
+The Grade 4 class improved their marks. because They looked for their teacher.
 They asked a policewoman for help. before Nomsa liked the merry-go-round.
-She preferred the big wheel. but Nomsa likea the meny go rouna. she preferred the big wheel.
-Jul Ann did well in Maths.
-She did well in language. and They did badly in Grade 3.
-They did well in Grade 4. then
+She preferred the big wheel. but Ann did well in Maths.
+She did well in language. and

+They did well in Grade 4.